Skip to main content

 • Organization Members, read-only: Read members of an organization, to distinguish internal and external users and their access levels to Augment features

-• Review on PR Opened: Augment Code Review will automatically review and post a comment as soon as the PR is opened in GitHub.
+• Automatic: Augment Code Review will automatically review and post a comment as soon as the PR is opened for review in GitHub.
 Use it when your teams want immediate feedback on all pull requests.

-• Manually triggered: Augment Code Review is only triggered when someone comments on the PR with any of the following: auggie review, augment review, or augmentcode review on GitHub.
+• Manual Command: Augment Code Review is only triggered when someone comments on the PR with any of the following: auggie review, augment review, or augmentcode review on GitHub.
 Use it when you want full control over when a review happens.

-To run a second round of review on a subsequent commit of any PR (regardless of which trigger type is configured), you can use the same manual trigger keywords (auggie review, augment review, or augmentcode review).
+Trigger Types If the repo is set to “Automatic” or “Manual Command”, to run additional rounds of reviews on a subsequent commit of any PR, you can use the same manual trigger keywords (auggie review, augment review, or augmentcode review).
 On public repositories, reviews are only triggered for PRs whose authors are members of the GitHub organization, outside collaborators to the organization or repository, or contributors to that repository.

 Tell Augment Code Review to check specific areas with guidelines